Polight/lego/README.md

 ```
 Welcome to LEGO
-The lean way to make web-components powerful and easy
+The lean way to make Web Components powerful and easy
 ```

 Of course there's **so much** more you can do.